maruf009sultan/FLUCKY/README.md

 # 🦆 Flucky - Advanced Bluetooth HID Attack Platform
+## This readme is written by AI so sorry for poor language.
+## You may wanna skip part 0 {to Core Command System} it's ok but read ⚖️ STRICT ETHICAL USAGE POLICY

 ## Part 0: The Creator's Manifesto & Ethical Foundation

 <div align="center">